classdojo/policies/website-privacy.md

 However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
 Any CCPA-permitted financial incentive we offer will reasonably related to your personal information&#39;s value and contain written terms that describe the program&#39;s material aspects.
 Participation in a financial incentive program requires your prior opt-in consent, which you may revoke at any time.

-\*\*Do Not Sell:\*\*  As stated in our
-#
-[ANNOTATION:

-BY &#39;Jill Nissen&#39;
-ON &#39;2019-12-23T19:50:10&#39;
-NOTE: &#39;link to the other PP - highlights section and the Do Not Sell language&#39;] Services Privacy Policy, ClassDojo  \*\*does not [sell](https://classdojo.zendesk.com/hc/en-us/articles/115004741703#h\_ac14c75d-d951-44ea-9140-eef33ca14bee)\*\*,  and will not sell, [personal information](https://classdojo.zendesk.com/hc/en-us/articles/115004741703#PersonalInformation) of any ClassDojo Services user to any third-party for any purpose - including for advertising or marketing purposes.
+\*\*Do Not Sell:\*\*  As stated in our Services Privacy Policy, ClassDojo  \*\*does not [sell](https://classdojo.zendesk.com/hc/en-us/articles/115004741703#h\_ac14c75d-d951-44ea-9140-eef33ca14bee)\*\*,  and will not sell, [personal information](https://classdojo.zendesk.com/hc/en-us/articles/115004741703#PersonalInformation) of any ClassDojo Services user to any third-party for any purpose - including for advertising or marketing purposes.
 Furthermore, we do not share or disclose personal information with any third-parties except in the limited circumstances described in this Privacy Policy and as set forth here.
 Additionally, we do not and will not [sell](https://classdojo.zendesk.com/hc/en-us/articles/115004741703#h\_ac14c75d-d951-44ea-9140-eef33ca14bee)your personal information **[****LINK****]** collected from our Sites to third-parties for their promotional purposes.
 However, ClassDojo may, for website visitors only (i.e. NOT logged in ClassDojo users), use some personal information for retargeting or other ClassDojo specific marketing purposes.
-If we do so and such activity is determined to be a sale under the CCPA, you will be given an opportunity to opt-out, as set forth on our
+If we do so and such activity is determined to be a sale under the CCPA, you will be given an opportunity to opt-out, as set forth on our &quot;Do Not Sell&quot; page.
+Please see our Online Analytics, Advertising and Do-Not-Track section for more detail.
-#
-[ANNOTATION:

-BY &#39;Jill Nissen&#39;
-ON &#39;2019-12-23T19:53:08&#39;
-NOTE: &#39;link to the page that you are setting up that for now will say we are not doing this in the Services.
-We can then modify that langauge for any use we have with the website data later&#39;]
-&quot;Do Not Sell&quot; page.
-Please see our
-#
-[ANNOTATION:

-BY &#39;Jill Nissen&#39;
-ON &#39;2019-12-23T19:54:57&#39;
-NOTE: &#39;Link to section above&#39;]
-Online Analytics, Advertising and Do-Not-Track section for more detail.

 \* \* \*